 Speakers at the Real Cannabis Entrepreneur (RCE) conference held in Newark this past Friday and Saturday detailed how Green Rush and legacy entrepreneurs can prepare themselves for success in the adult-use market.

 Many readily acknowledged the underground market in contrast to most cannabis conferences where selling a service or product to cannabis companies in legalized markets is the focus.
-Also unlike other conferences, the Real Cannabis Entrepreneur conference featured many speakers and few vendors.
-Those tabling included professionals seeking to help license applicants, CBD and Delta 8 vendors, and constitutionally legal infused product vendors.
+Also, the Real Cannabis Entrepreneur conference featured many speakers and just a few vendors.
+Those tabling included professionals seeking to help license applicants, CBD and Delta 8 vendors, and constitutionally legally infused product vendors.

 UCS Financial Advisor David Cunic gave a presentation on raising capital in the industry and said the process has a three percent success rate.
 He said the best way to go about raising money is to ask for input first.

 “I’m going to be opening up a business.
 I want to get your feedback,” Cunic offered as a tip to say.
 “Can I follow up for feedback in two weeks?

 Along with a solid plan and presentation, a charming founder helps raise money.

 “People invest in you,” he said.